d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 train(num_gpus=1, batch_size=256, lr=0.2)
 ```

 By keeping the batch size and learning rate unchanged and changing the number of GPUs to 2, we can see that the improvement in test accuracy is roughly the same as in the results from the previous experiment.
 In terms of the optimization algorithms, they are identical.

-Unfortunately there's no meaningful speedup to be gained here: the model is simply too small; moreover we only have a small dataset.
-We will encounter more complex models going forward.
+Unfortunately there's no meaningful speedup to be gained here: the model is simply too small; moreover we only have a small dataset, where our slightly unsophisticated approach to implementing multi-GPU training suffered from significant Python overhead.
+We will encounter more complex models and more sophisticated ways of parallelization going forward.
 Let's see what happens nonetheless for MNIST.

 ```{.python .input  n=13}
 train(num_gpus=2, batch_size=256, lr=0.2)